School of Engineering Undergraduate

 Education Progression

 On completion of this course, students will be eligible to transfer to Year 4 of the Level 8 course: Bachelor of Engineering (Honours) in Electrical and Electronic Engineering or the BSc (Hons) in Engineering Entrepreneurship Add-on.
 (This will be subject to student numbers.
-Where places are limited, offers will be linked to the final GPA achieved.)
+Where places are limited, offers will be linked to the final average mark in 3rd year achieved, a minimum of 50% being required.)

 Fees and Funding